dptech-corp/Uni-Dock-Dev/unidock_tools/README.md

 Based on Uni-Dock, we have developed several user-friendly and enhanced applications in **Uni-Dock Tools**.
 Main features are:

-- Individual receptor and ligand format-convert applications
+- Individual receptor and ligand preparation applications

-- End-to-End Uni-Dock pipeline starting from PDB format receptor and SDF format ligands
+- End-to-End Uni-Dock pipeline starting from common formats receptor and ligands

 - Multi-Conformation Docking (mcdock): See [MCDock Introduction](./MCDOCK.md#introduction)